 Who Should Attend?

-This webinar is designed for engineers and scientists who either have an interest or need to learn about the basic principles of Mueller matrix ellipsometry.
+This webinar is designed for engineers and scientists who either have an interest or need to learn about the Infrared ellipsometry.
 Industrial as well as research related topics will be covered.
 Prior knowledge of standard ellipsometry will help to relate to more advanced concepts but is not a requirement.